ctp-eos/community/The Future of CTP Energy Depends on You, Not VCs.md

 ### CTP is the Disclosure
-[**Supported by the CTP is Disclosure Movement**](https://github.com/ctp-eos/ctpidm) **CTP-EOS is YOUR Open Source and Free Operating System - from C-domain
+[**Supported by the CTP is Disclosure Movement**](https://github.com/ctp-eos/ctpidm)

+**CTP-EOS is YOUR Open Source and Free Extraterrestrial Energy Operating System - from C-domain**